Hugo van Zyl, also known as the Wegkaner’s best friends, is back in CAPE TOWN.

-Having spent a near two year stint with FNB Wealth & Investment’s Fiduciary Advisory as Local & Global Solution Specialist, Hugo recently returned to his own cross-border advisory practise.
+Having spent a nearly two-year stint with FNB Wealth & Investment’s Fiduciary Advisory as Local & Global Solution Specialist, Hugo returned to his own cross-border advisory practice during August of 2018.

 Once again available as specialist tax and exchange control advisor to expats, small and medium-sized accounting and legal advisory firms.